Taigum - Fitzgibbon

 Taigum - Fitzgibbon features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 66.5% of all households, composed of 28.9% couples with children, 24.4% couples without children, and 11.7% single parent families.
-Non-family households constitute the remaining 33.5%, with lone person households at 30.3% and group households comprising 3.3% of the total.
-The median household size is 2.4 people, which is smaller than the Greater Brisbane average of 2.5.
+Family households constitute 66.5% of all households, including 28.9% couples with children, 24.4% couples without children, and 11.7% single parent families.
+Non-family households comprise the remaining 33.5%, with lone person households at 30.3% and group households making up 3.3%.
+The median household size is 2.4 people, smaller than the Greater Brisbane average of 2.5.

 Frequently Asked Questions - Households